 My art is the result of my efforts to understand the world I move through.
-I can’t help but look around, ponder, and question, and try to understand what I’m seeing.
-As I question I seek answers through art in part because I learn so much as a result of trying to rebuild the things I see through the language of art.
+I can’t help but look around, ponder, question, and try to understand what I’m seeing.
+As I question I seek answers through art in part because I learn so much as a result of trying to rebuild the things I see using the "language" of art.
 Making art is a way of thinking for me.

 Art is essentially reductive.
+No artist can share their exact reality.
+They share some representation of experience using the limited creative tools at their disposal.
+Their work is a new reality and in my case I try to link this with my understanding of the world.
+My work is another way of thinking about what I'm seeing, a shorthand, a simplified model.
 The artistic process is partly editing but it’s also the result of unique human limitations and these limitations often translate into style.
 In the process of reducing complex information to simpler forms, I often feel that I can reveal essential truths, express them, and understand them better.
 For me, art is a language and the basic letter forms are lines and shapes and color.
 The toolset is limited but the creative and expressive possibilities for visual language are vast.
+Reducing visual information to graphic shapes is "chunking", an information packaging process essential to our survival

-My Waterworks are my effort to read water and derive my own visual language for suggesting and describing the surface of large water vessels like lakes and oceans and rivers.
+My Waterworks are my effort to read water and derive my own visual language for suggesting and describing the nature of water at any given moment within an existent set of circumstances.
+Circumstances vary by temperature, wind speed and direction, as well as the shape of the vessel holding the water or the shape of the channel guiding it as it descends.
 As a paddler, I have spent countless hours reading water and at times my life has depended on my understanding.
 The water surface tells us about the wind, the light, the color of the depths, and the nature of the vessel.
 The surface of water is the interface with everything it touches and everything that touches it.

 I've been fascinated by water since early childhood.
 This began with my first trips to Lake Superior visiting my grandparents in Ironwood Michigan.
 We'd go out to Little Girl's Point to picnic or camp and to swim and play on the pebble beach.
 I have many memories from that introduction to big water and these include staring for hours out over the immense cold clear expanse watching waves, mesmerized by the ever changing surface.